sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 ## View AF element details

-You can view details about individual AF element such as related attributes and its source path in AF.
-To gain deeper insights about where an asset is located and help search for AF elements, you can see where an AF element resides in the AF element hierarchy by viewing details about its parent, parent ID, template, and additional places where an element is referenced.
+You can view details about an individual AF element such as related attributes and its source path in AF.
+To gain deeper insights about where an asset is located and to help search for AF elements, you can view where AF elements reside in the AF element hierarchy by viewing details about the parent, parent ID, template, and additional places where an element is referenced.

 1. In the `Transfer` pane, click the **AF Elements** tab.